 the techniques used to prevent the removed solids from re-entering the surface waters from any on-site storage.

-(ix) From a representative sample of residuals being removed during the treatment process, a chemical analysis of its content (percent solids and total metals in mg/kg). the following metal concentrations will be determined:
+(ix) From a representative sample of residuals being removed during the treatment process, a chemical analysis of its content (percent solids and total metals in mg/kg).
+The following metal concentrations will be determined:

 Arsenic (As),